 Living with PTSD can be a constant and exhausting battle in and of itself.
 Don’t let it consume your whole life.
 In addition to using medical marijuana to reduce PTSD side effects, it’s recommended to also incorporate long-term coping mechanisms, such as behavioral therapy to manage your emotions.

-If you suffer from PTSD and would like to apply for a medical marijuana card in Arkansas or Oklahoma, talk to an expert at Ozark MMJ Cards today!
+PTSD is one of both Arkansas’ and Missouri’s qualifying conditions for a medical marijuana card, and it is frequently used for certification in Oklahoma as well.
+If you suffer from PTSD and would like to apply for a medical marijuana card in one of these states, talk to an expert at Ozark MMJ Cards today!